gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. admonition:: Tasks

     #.
 Modify the code to create a new image by subtracting the image "m" from an inverted blank image.
     #.
-Modify the code to create a new image by subtracting the image "m" at brightness 6 from an image "m" at brightness 9.
+Modify the code to create a new image by subtracting the image HAPPY from the image SAD.

     .. dropdown::
             :icon: codescan